Science Biosensor Diagnos Life Sells 100,000 Shares of GBS Inc. (NYSE:GBS) Stock

-GBS Inc. (NYSE:GBS) major shareholder Science Biosensor Diagnos Life sold 100,000 shares of the stock in a transaction on Monday, February 14th.
-The shares were sold at an average price of $0.70, for a total value of $70,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+GBS Inc. (NYSE:GBS) major shareholder Science Biosensor Diagnos Life sold 100,000 shares of the stock in a transaction that occurred on Wednesday, February 16th.
+The stock was sold at an average price of $0.63, for a total value of $63,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Science Biosensor Diagnos Life also recently made the following trade(s):

-Hedge funds have recently bought and sold shares of the business.
-Bridgeway Capital Management LLC raised its stake in GBS by 555.6% during the 2nd quarter.
-Bridgeway Capital Management LLC now owns 118,000 shares of the company’s stock valued at $465,000 after purchasing an additional 100,000 shares during the period.
-Geode Capital Management LLC increased its holdings in GBS by 890.6% during the third quarter.
-Geode Capital Management LLC now owns 108,353 shares of the company’s stock valued at $273,000 after buying an additional 97,415 shares during the period.
-Bank of New York Mellon Corp purchased a new position in shares of GBS in the 3rd quarter worth approximately $78,000.
-Virtu Financial LLC acquired a new stake in GBS in the second quarter worth about $98,000.
-Finally, BlackRock Inc. raised its stake in shares of GBS by 4,119.0% in the third quarter.
-BlackRock Inc. now owns 21,812 shares of the company’s stock worth $55,000 after purchasing an additional 21,295 shares during the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Bridgeway Capital Management LLC lifted its holdings in shares of GBS by 555.6% during the 2nd quarter.
+Bridgeway Capital Management LLC now owns 118,000 shares of the company’s stock valued at $465,000 after purchasing an additional 100,000 shares during the last quarter.
+Geode Capital Management LLC lifted its holdings in shares of GBS by 890.6% during the 3rd quarter.
+Geode Capital Management LLC now owns 108,353 shares of the company’s stock valued at $273,000 after purchasing an additional 97,415 shares during the last quarter.
+Bank of New York Mellon Corp purchased a new stake in shares of GBS during the 3rd quarter valued at $78,000.
+Virtu Financial LLC purchased a new stake in shares of GBS during the 2nd quarter valued at $98,000.
+Finally, BlackRock Inc. raised its stake in GBS by 4,119.0% in the 3rd quarter.
+BlackRock Inc. now owns 21,812 shares of the company’s stock worth $55,000 after acquiring an additional 21,295 shares during the last quarter.
 Hedge funds and other institutional investors own 2.31% of the company’s stock.

 GBS Company Profile